Ur (programming language)

-Ur also called Ur/Web is a free and open-source functional programming language specific for web development, created by Adam Chlipala at the Massachusetts Institute of Technology that from a single program produces server code, browser client code and SQL code specific for the chosen database backend.
+Ur, also called Ur/Web, is a multi-paradigm, high-level, pure, strict, functional programming language.
+It is a dialect of the language ML, designed for web development, created by Adam Chlipala at the Massachusetts Institute of Technology that one program can emit code for a server, web browser client, and SQL specific to a given database backend.
+The full implementation is free and open-source software released under an MIT License.

+Ur has its start and roots in a superseded progenitor language named Laconic/Web, in 2006.

+Function

-Ur supports a powerful kind of metaprogramming based on row types.
+Ur supports a powerful kind of metaprogramming based on row data types.

-Ur/Web is Ur plus a special standard library and associated rules for parsing and optimization.
-Ur/Web supports construction of dynamic web applications backed by SQL databases.
+Ur/Web is Ur plus a special standard library and associated rules for parsing and optimizing.
+Ur/Web supports construction of dynamic web pages and applications backed by SQL databases.
 The signature of the standard library is such that well-typed Ur/Web programs "don't go wrong" in a very broad sense.
-Not only do they not crash during particular page generations, but they also may not:
+They do not crash during particular page generations, and may not: